wkim007/dotNetApp1/README.md

 This repository contains a starter .NET data modeler application structured to integrate with Tom Sawyer Perspectives for graph drawing.

+The solution now targets `.NET Framework 4.8` because Tom Sawyer Perspectives 9.2 does not support `.NET 8`.

 ## Project layout

 - `src/DataModeler.Core`: domain schema types and graph transformation logic.